-Throughout the week you can pop into Fortnum & Mason who are demonstrating their centuries-long commitment to supporting new talent and British craftsmanship by teaming up with the iconic The Goldsmiths’ Company.
-In partnership the pair have curated an exceptional selection of jewellery, contemporary silver objects and intricate accessories, displayed across three floors.
+Fortnum & Mason demonstrated their centuries-long commitment to supporting new talent and British craftsmanship by teaming up with the iconic The Goldsmiths’ Company.
+In partnership the pair curated an exceptional selection of jewellery, contemporary silver objects and intricate accessories, displayed across three floors.

 1920s-Inspired Fragrance Workshop at Floris

 Ever pondered how fragrances are inspired?
-Then head to the world’s oldest independent perfumer, Floris, who are offering London Craft Week guests a workshop of fragrance inspired by their latest launch ‘1927’.
+The world’s oldest independent perfumer, Floris, offered London Craft Week guests a workshop of fragrance inspired by their latest launch ‘1927’.

-With perfumers Edward Bodenham and Nicola Pozzani as your hosts, you will explore the art and culture inspiration behind the latest eau de parfum from their Fragrance Journals.
-You will be afforded the rare opportunity to explore the private Floris perfumery, while indulging in a spot of Pol Roger Champagne.
+With perfumers Edward Bodenham and Nicola Pozzani as hosts, visitors explored the art and culture inspiration behind the latest eau de parfum from their Fragrance Journals.

 Exploring Elements of Silk at New & Lingwood